-- 1. Review the safety information beginning on page v, and "Installation guidelines" on page 9. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 9. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords and all external cables. - 3.
-Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 11).
+Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 12).